tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 to produce the executable.

-* **Static linking**: add a copy of library binaries (used to call BIOS routines of machine) into each generated executable
+* **Static linking**: add a copy of library binaries (used to call BIOS routines of machine) into each generated executable.
+Use the ̣`.a` files.
 * **Dynamic linking**: store the binary libraries into system, the program will include the filename of these libraries so it can look for them at runtime.
-No need to add them into the executable
+No need to add them into the executable.
+Use the `.so` files.

-No look for libraries is done until a call from this library happens at run time so *there's no penalty to linking against a library that you may not call*.
+The **runtime loader** does not load libraries until a call from this library happens at run time so *there's no penalty to linking against a library that you may not call*.
 Dynamic linking is now the norm as it can drastically reduce the executable size (e.g. 506kB as 5kB).